How to Dehydrate Garlic in a Dehydrator

 Now that you’ve skillfully prepared your garlic and carefully arranged it on your dehydrator trays, you might ask: What’s next?
 Well, gear up, because it’s time to understand the right temperature and time settings for your garlic dehydration journey.

-On the flip side, if the temperature is too low, it might not completely dehydrate, making it susceptible to mold and impurities.
+On the flip side, if the temperature is too low, it might not dry the garlic properly, making it susceptible to mold and impurities.
 Garlic is a bit delicate, you see.
-It loves the sweet spot of 95 degrees Fahrenheit.
-Dehydrating at this ideal temperature will ensure that your garlic retains most of its nutritional value during the process.
+It loves the sweet spot of 95 degrees Fahrenheit, but a food dehydrator should ideally be set to 100-110˚F for drying garlic.
+Dehydrating at this ideal temperature will ensure that your garlic retains most of its natural flavor during the process.

 But what about the drying time?
 Garlic can be a tad tricky – some cloves might dry faster than others due to their sizes.
-If you’re using a reliable food dehydrator with an adjustable timer, set it for around 8 to 15 hours
+If you’re using a reliable dehydrator with an adjustable timer, set it for around 8 to 15 hours, though the drying time for garlic can range from 6 to 12 hours, depending on thickness and humidity.
+For comparison, when you dehydrate jalapenos they usually take about 6–8 hours depending on slice thickness and moisture.

 Yet, remember: each garlic batch is unique.
-So, you’ll want to check your garlic every couple of hours to ensure the drying process is on track.
-You will know the garlic is fully dehydrated when it’s crisp to the touch and snaps easily when bent.
+So, you’ll want to check your garlic every couple of hours to ensure the dehydration process is on track.
+You will know it’s ready when it’s crisp to the touch and snaps easily when bent instead of bending.
+The garlic should be sufficiently dried—brittle and free of moisture—to ensure proper preservation.

 These are your golden rules: a temperature of 95ºF coupled with a dehydration timeframe of about 8-15 hours.
 Stick to these guidelines, and you’ll master the art of garlic dehydration in no time!